rusq/osx-callhistory-decryptor/README.md

    It will try to locate the default call history file, make a temporary copy and open it.

+   If you get the "Operation not permitted" on latest MacOSes:

+	1. Go into "System Preferences";
+	2. Choose "Security and Privacy";
+	3. Go to "Privacy" tab, select "Full Disk Access" item;
+	4. Add the Utilities/Terminal.app — or whatever you're using — to the list.

 2. You will be prompted for your user's logon password - this allows the program to fetch the callhistory encryption key from the OS X keychain.
 You can also provide the call history encryption key manually using the `-k` command line